AlexFalappa/hcc-old/README.md

 Changelog
 ---------

-**v0.8**   ??/??/2014
+**v0.8**   19/10/2014

 * GetRecords results are grouped by collection and put in separate layers
-* New footprints layers visibility, color and opacity controls
-* New visibility panels for base cartography and visual aids
+* Removed right pane: footprints layers visibility, color and opacity controls together with visibility for base cartography and visual aids are now in a separate modeless dialog
-* Redesign of spatial constraints widget layout
+* Left pane: redesign of spatial constraints widget layout and integration of the navigation panel
 * Internal refactoring and enhancements

 **v0.7**